noahbki/class-complete/README.md

 # Class Complete

-Class Complete is a plugin for Atom, that allows the user to easily generate classes.
+Class Complete is a plugin for the Atom text editor, and allows users to easily generate code from shorthand.

 ## Table of Contents
 - [How-To](#how-to)